-- 56. Under section 9 of the Policing and Crime Act 2017, the London Fire Commissioner (the "Commissioner") is established as a corporation sole with the Mayor appointing the occupant of that office.
-Under section 327D of the GLA Act 1999, as amended by the Policing and Crime Act 2017, the Mayor may issue to the Commissioner specific or general directions as to the manner in which the holder of that office is to exercise his or her functions. - 57.
-Section 1 of the Fire and Rescue Services Act 2004 states that the Commissioner is the fire and rescue authority for Greater London.
-The Commissioner is also a 'best value' authority under the Local Government Act 1999 and must make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 58.
-The Commissioner's Scheme of Governance delegates responsibility for the execution and administration of Treasury Management decisions to the Director of Corporate Services who will act in accordance with the Commissioner's Policy Statement on Treasury Management Activities and Treasury Management Practices and CIPFA's "Standard of Professional Practice on Treasury Management". - 59.
-The Commissioner's TMSS formally adopts The TM Code and states at paragraph 8ii that, "The [LFC] will receive reports on its treasury management policies, practices and activities, including, as a minimum, an annual strategy and plan in advance of the year, a mid-year review and an annual report after its close, in the form prescribed in its TMPs." - 60.
+- 61. Section 1 of the Fire and Rescue Services Act 2004 states that the Commissioner is the fire and rescue authority for Greater London.
+The Commissioner is also a 'best value' authority under the Local Government Act 1999 and must make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness. - 62.
+The Commissioner's Scheme of Governance delegates responsibility for the execution and administration of Treasury Management decisions to the Director of Corporate Services who will act in accordance with the Commissioner's Policy Statement on Treasury Management Activities and Treasury Management Practices and CIPFA's "Standard of Professional Practice on Treasury Management". - 63.
+The Director of Corporate Services must in accordance with paragraph 20 pf Part 6 produce annually a Treasury Management Strategy setting out the requirements for the forthcoming year and the proposals to meet them, for approval by the Commissioner. - 64.
 This report fulfils the requirements set out above.